 In short, the four day work week is not a silver bullet for every profession in every country.
 There are some jobs out there that are still operational or highly skilled that for now, are probably best suited for the standard work week.
 I do however, strongly believe that the vast majority of companies and organisations could move to the four day work week.

-I expect to see more companies start to make the move in 2020, and this would still be the front of the bell curve.
-With society moving to a shorter week, I also see the possibility of new industries for a society with increased leisure time.
+It looks that society will be moving to a shorter week, I also see the possibility of new industries and businesses serving a society with increased leisure time.

 As for ‘quality of life’, I can only say that heading towards the third year of a four day work week, life is much better.
 But that is another story of 800 words that may follow.